IamKay/100DaysOfCode/README.md

 * Day 9
   > Completed the app.
 The working app is [here](https://kayd33.github.io/TextToEmoji).
 Working out the last bit was not easy.
 I was dealing with MDL library and had to make it shorter.
 Didn't really compare the timings but the app is definitely slower now.
 Looking forward to a new and interesting project.
 Will find one tomorrow.

+* Day 10
+  > Thought and then dropped several ideas for projects.
+I began a codelab on Material 2.0 for the Web (Web always).
+After finishing that, i'll begin working on android for little bit (and Web on the side of course).
+Today i learned that git can manage multiple accounts.
+Setting it up is easy but i worry, one step and all configs and changed.
+Lost one repo in such a case.
+Well, today there was no commit, only offline working.
+Maybe tomorrow there will be.